dmcg/checkout/README.md

-An performance of a checkout kata
+A performance of a checkout kata